emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 2> GO
 ```

-#### 2. Use the follow sql statement to create a table in database `mqtt` to stroe the mqtt message.
-This table stores the MsgID, Subject, QoS, Payload, and publish time of each message:
+2. Use the following SQL statements to create a data table in database `mqtt` for storing the MQTT message, including the message ID, topic, QoS, payload, and publish time of each message.

 ```sql
 CREATE TABLE mqtt.dbo.t_mqtt_msg (id int PRIMARY KEY IDENTITY(1000000001,1) NOT NULL,
                                   msgid   VARCHAR(64) NULL,